Transition Timelines - Municipal Government Act

 Anything else that is not explicitly transitioned, will come into effect as soon as the Act is proclaimed.
 However, there will be no change to the fiscal year for municipalities in 2017: it will remain as January 1, 2017, to December 31, 2017.

 What is required within one year of the MGA being proclaimed?

 Assuming the MGA is proclaimed in 2017, there will be a number of changes and requirements that will take effect in 2018:

 - There will be a 15 month fiscal year running from January 1, 2018, to March 31, 2019;

 - Municipalities will need to adopt, by resolution, an operating budget and a capital budget for the fiscal year on or before March 31, 2018;

-- Enumeration and voters list must be prepared by municipalities no later than July 30, 2018;
+- A voters' list must be prepared by municipalities no later than July 30, 2018;

 - Municipalities will need to have their election procedures in place;

 - Council sizes are to comply with those listed in the MGA as of the 2018 election - current members of council continue in place until the next council takes office in December, 2018.

 There are also a number of bylaws that are required to be in place within 12 months of the MGA taking effect.
 These bylaws, which may be subject to regulation, are:

 - An access to information and protection of privacy bylaw;